TIberiu99p/hangman423/README.md

 - Enhanced Interaction: The game provides real-time feedback about correct guesses, incorrect guesses, and the remaining number of lives.
 - Endgame Messages: Custom messages are displayed to the user upon winning or losing the game.

-#### Usage
-To play the game, run the `milestone_5.py` script.
-The game will prompt you to guess letters for a randomly chosen word.
-Your goal is to guess the word before running out of lives.

 #### Example Invocation:
 ```python
 word_list = ['python', 'hangman', 'programming']
 play_game(word_list)
 ```

+### Menu implementation
+Key Features:

+- Interactive Menu System: A new menu-driven user interface implemented in menu.py allows users to start the game, view rules, or exit the application seamlessly.
+- Modular Design: The game logic is encapsulated in hangman.py, ensuring clean separation of game mechanics from the user interface.
+- Enhanced User Experience: Improved game flow with clear instructions, input validation, and end-game scenarios, offering an engaging user experience.

+#### How to Play:

+Run the Hangman game by executing menu.py.
+Choose to start a new game, learn the rules, or exit the application from the main menu.
+Guess letters to uncover the hidden word and win the game before running out of lives!

 ## Installation
 Ensure Python is installed on your system.
 Download and install Python from [python.org](https://www.python.org/downloads/).